What Is Keto Diet?

-Note, however, that research into Keto diet is focused on Standard Keto Diet and High-protein Keto Diet as does this article.
+Note, however, that research into the Keto diet is focused on Standard Keto Diet and High-protein Keto Diet, as does this article.
 While the above Keto variations give you options, there is minimal research into the long-term effectiveness.

 How Does Keto Diet Work?

 To understand how the Ketogenic diet works, we need to understand the body’s metabolism process.

 The body relies on glucose or blood sugar as its primary source of energy.
 Glucose is produced when carbs are broken down during digestion.

 Glucose is an instant source of energy and is absorbed into the bloodstream immediately.
 Excess glucose, however, is converted to fat or adipose tissue and stored in the body for future use.

 During low glucose states like fasting or prolonged exercise, the body breaks down the stored away fat for energy.
 The switch in energy source from glucose to fatty acid is known as Ketosis.